Nepo Laulala: Early career

+2017–2019

 Due to a run of injuries, Laulala was not selected for the All Blacks again until the 2017 Rugby Championship.
 He was a last-minute selection for the second Bledisloe Cup test against Australia (a 35–29 win to New Zealand), after 95-test veteran Owen Franks tore his Achilles tendon the day before the match.
 Laulala's 61-minute performance was widely acclaimed after winning several opposing scrums for the All Blacks.
 Laulala became a regular starter for New Zealand in Franks' absence, and started in every remaining test of the year following Franks' injury, making a total of nine test appearances for the All Blacks in 2017.

-Laulala fractured his forearm in a 27–21 win against the Blues in round three of the 2018 Super Rugby season.
-Laulala was expected to be out of professional rugby for 8–12 weeks, but has still not recovered from injury.
 Laulala failed to make the field for the All Blacks during the 2018 mid-year tests and was not selected due to injury, much like his injured Chiefs teammate Kane Hames.
 Continued delays in Laulala's recovery also saw him miss the 2018 Rugby Championship, with another one of his Chiefs teammates, Angus Ta'avao, making his debut for the All Blacks while Laulala was out injured.

-In the dying stages of the 2018 Mitre 10 Cup, he finally made a return from his broken arm, for Counties Manukau.
-Although Counties Manukau failed to make the playoffs, Laulala did enough to convince All Black Head Coach, Steve Hansen, to re-select him.
 Laulala was named in the extended 51-man squad for the 2018 end-of-year tour and was subsequently given a spot on the bench for the third Bledisloe Cup test against Australia's Wallabies for 2018, displacing Ofa Tu'ungafasi from the match-day 23.
 Laulala replaced Owen Franks in the 52nd minute against the Wallabies, completing his comeback to international rugby.
 The All Blacks beat the Wallabies, 37–20.

 A strong performance against Australia saw Laulala replace Franks in two crucial tests during the tour, against England and Ireland, the latter of whom defeated New Zealand for only the second time in history, with the All Blacks losing 9–16.
 Laulala was out-performed by his opposites, Cian Healy and Jack McGrath, but still performed fine.
 After a long injury-plagued year, Laulala earned a start for the final test of the tour, which was only his fourth test of 2018.
-The final test on tour took place at Stadio Olimpico at Rome in Italy.
+The final test on tour took place at Stadio Olimpico Rome in Italy.
 The All Blacks finished the year off with a 66–3 win over Italy.
 Laulala contributed a 54-minute performance towards the win against Italy and was replaced by Angus Ta'avao after a good game.